March 12, 2026 (3mo ago)

 What makes container monitoring tricky is density.
 A server running 20 containers has 20 sets of metrics.
 You need to track not just absolute values but also resource limits — a container using 512MB of memory matters very differently depending on whether its limit is 1GB or 64GB.

 The self-hosted monitoring space has matured significantly.
-Uptime Kuma, the most popular open-source uptime monitor, has over 63,000 stars on GitHub and receives active contributions from hundreds of developers (GitHub, 2026).
-Here's how the main options compare.
+Uptime Kuma has over 63,000 stars on GitHub and receives active contributions from hundreds of developers.
+Here is how the main options compare:

 Uptime Kuma is the easiest to set up.
 One Docker container, a SQLite database, and a clean web UI.
 It supports HTTP, TCP, DNS, and ping monitors with configurable intervals down to 20 seconds.
 The notification integrations are extensive — Slack, Discord, Telegram, PagerDuty, and about 90 others.

 The limitation is scale.
 Uptime Kuma runs as a single Node.js process.
-There's no built-in multi-location checking, no clustering, and performance degrades beyond a few hundred monitors.
-For a single team monitoring 10-50 services, it's excellent.
-For anything larger, you'll hit walls.
+There is no built-in multi-location checking, no clustering, and performance degrades beyond a few hundred monitors.
+For a single team monitoring 10–50 services, it is excellent.
+For anything larger, you will hit walls.

 Gatus takes a code-first approach.
 You define monitors in YAML, version them in Git, and deploy with your infrastructure.
-It's written in Go, compiles to a single binary, and uses minimal resources.
+It is written in Go, compiles to a single binary, and uses minimal resources.
 Where Uptime Kuma is point-and-click, Gatus is Infrastructure-as-Code.

 endpoints: